Undertone

 Review:

 This was a film that I was intrigued by.
 Seeing that it was A24 piqued my interest.
 The bit of the trailer I saw made me leery of the character that we’d follow.
-It also was going to hinge on the sound design due to what the title was.
+It also seemed to hinge on the sound design due to what the title was.
 I did catch this opening night at the Gateway Film Center.
 This is a Voyage through the FiVes watch that is also widely released for 2026.
+I’ve also now given it a second watch to see how it sits for my end of year.

 Synopsis: the host of a popular paranormal podcast becomes haunted by terrifying recordings mysteriously sent her way.

 Now for this film, we are following Evy Babic (Nina Kiri).
-She is back home with her mother who is dying, she is played by Michèle Duquet.
+She is back home with her mother (Michèle Duquet) who is dying.
 Evy does a podcast with a friend from high school who seems to live in London now.
 This means that Evy records around 2:30 AM due to the time difference.
 Her co-host is Justin (Adam DiMarco).
 We never see him, just hearing his voice.
-The name of their show is The Undertone.
+Their show is called The Undertone.
 She is the resident skeptic where he wants to believe.

 For their next show, Justin received a strange e-mail.
 It contains 10 audio clips.
-He listened to the first couple, which gets him mocked by Evy, due to him being uneasy.
+He listened to the first one and thought it would be good for an episode.
+Evy mocked him due to his uneasiness.
 They decide to listen to these while recording to get their legitimate reactions.
 The recordings are of a couple, Jessa (Keana Bastidas) and Mike (Jeff Yung).
 Early into this, we hear songs and words spoken backwards.
 Justin thinks he hears things where Evy doesn’t believe.
 The recordings make her nervous and she needs a break so they decide to finish up a couple days later.

 That is where I’ll leave my recap and introduction to the characters.
 The film's shallow story is repetitive.
 I’ll get into an early gripe here is that it gets a bit too repetitive.
 Evy and Justin record, but when we see the time, it is only for like 10 to 15 minutes before they need a break.
 The visible evidence and stated facts contradict the idea that they produce a weekly show, even with minimal editing.
 My solo shows, which I understand the effort behind, typically run 45 to 75 minutes.
-I wanted to clarify this point.
+I wanted to clarify this point as it loses a bit of realism.

 Something else is that I do like listening to recordings in reverse reveal hidden messages.
-This is an aspect that needs to be cleaned up.
+This would fall into that area of needing to be cleaned up just a bit more.
 Its name is Abyzou which seems to be partially made up for this film but is borrowing from different demonic entities from religions of the past.
 I do love that.
 What is interesting with this are the correlations that emerge between Evy and Jessa.
 Plus, Evy’s mother was religious and Evy shunned this, which in theory could make her a target.
 I do like how things are alluded to and then manifest later.

 Now this brings up the classic concept that I like to explore with movies like this.
 Is there really a haunting here or just our lead character descending into madness?
 You could make an argument for the latter.
 Since she is the only one who is able to move around.
 No one is there to verify it.
 I am inclined to believe that there is a haunting entity.
 I can’t disprove the other theory.
 It does seem that Abyzou is there to drive the person insane, which pushes them to do what they do.
 I do prefer this where we get enough for me to go with the supernatural route.